TomHarrop/ird-5acc-paper/ms/results.md

 **Figure S3**.
 Detailed phenotyping of five Oryza accessions.
 The three domesticated accessions produce more spikelets than their wild relatives.
 In comparison to *O. sativa japonica*, *O sativa indica* produces more secondary branches.

 **Figure S4** Correlation between the main traits that determine panicle phenotype.
-A. Primary Branch Number and Spikelet Number correlates only slightly mainly in wild species.
-B. Secondary Branch Number and Spikelet number highly correlates in cultivated species, less in wild species.
-C.
+Primary branch number and spikelet number correlate in wild species.
+Secondary branch number and spikelet number correlate more in cultivated species than in wild species.
-Primary and Secondary Branches poorly correlates, suggesting that they are controlled by different genetic mechanisms
+Primary and secondary branch numbers don't correlate, suggesting that they are controlled by different genetic mechanisms.

 **Figure S5**. **A** Photos of panicle samples. **B** *LHS1* / *G1L5* qRT-PCR.